 However, the fintech disruption is making the banks adopt a customer-centric approach.
 Due to tech backing, consumers have more solutions and products to choose from, irrespective of who is offering the options.
 In addition, the current generation is digital-savvy as they have been connected to the world through web-enabled devices since birth.

-In a report by Accenture, the global investment in fintech has reached $3 billion in 2013 from $1 billion in 2008 and is slated to grow further.
+In a report by Accenture, the global VC investment in fintech reached a record $52.3 billion in H1’21 – more than doubling the $22.5 billion seen in H2’20.
 As a result, the global fintech market is expected to grow at 24.8 % through 2022.

 Fintechs cannot take over the market due to their scale and regulations.
 But, at the same time, banks can choose between meeting them at their innovation level or partnering with them to remain competitively afloat.